Coreoz/Plume-archetypes/plume-archetype-querydsl-jersey-guice-grizzly/README.md

 5. In the configurations files, `src/main/resources/application.conf` and `src/test/resources/application.conf`, remove database configuration

 ### Configuring CI
-Continuous integration enables to automatically run all code based tests each time that the code is pushed remotely.
-It is very useful to avoid making regressions while pushing new code.
+Continuous integration enables to automatically run all code-based tests each time that the code is pushed remotely.
+It is beneficial to avoid making regressions while pushing new code.

 The archetype contains Gitlab and Github configuration files to enable this continuous integration out of the box.
 After a project is created, the used CI files should be deleted: so if Gitlab is used, Github files should be deleted.